smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/framework(spoilers)/Chapter_Guide.md

 **Plot Points:**
 - Tribute ceremony in progress - formal procession of new tributes
 - Minos presiding, Queen beside him, full court in attendance
-- Theron giving report on "the architect's fate" - presumed dead in testing
 - Daedalus present, hollow-eyed, hasn't slept in days
-- Guards report finding Thalia outside the labyrinth - alive, coherent
-- She tells of the architect who saved her, died for her
-- Court murmurs - an architect died?
-Which one?
-- Theron: "The immortal one, Your Majesty.
-Sisyphus of Corinth."
-- Minos satisfied - problem solved
 - **THE FALL:** Sky darkens, wind picks up
 - Something falling from directly above
 - Sisyphus crashes into the courtyard fountain - massive splash